1Kill2Steal/rocket-htmx-site/README.md

 ## TODO:
 ### SQLite integration (when?
 I don't know...)
-- progress: made hashing and salting functions
+- Made hashing and salting functions.
-- made a functional struct for the HTML form
+- Made a functional struct for the HTML form.
-- made the database schema with sqlite3
+- Made the database schema with sqlite3.
-- TODO: implement the rusqlite data sign in and log in systems
+- TODO: implement the rusqlite data sign in and log in systems.

 ### A lot of UI Improvement
-- boring, I don't know when I'll do it...
+- Boring.
+I don't know when I'll do it...

 ### Buying a real domain and hosting on it- (probably not soon)